Gentoo Media Inc: Gentoo Media - Mandatory notification of trade

 This information was brought to you by Cision http://news.cision.com

-Gentoo Media - Mandatory notification of trade Alex Richter, Senior Director of Marketing and primary insider of Gentoo Media Inc. has today News Powered by Cision
+Gentoo Media - Mandatory notification of trade Jonas Warrer Petersen Holding ApS, a company owned by Jonas Warrer, CEO and primary insider of News Powered by Cision